cedadev/tech-blog/_posts/AI/smolagents-experiments.md

 # Tools

 Smolagents supports two types of tools to extend agent functionality: **decorator-based tools (@tool)** and **subclass-based tools**.
 These allow agents to perform specific actions, such as interacting with APIs, performing data processing, or other customised tasks.
-Refer to the [Tools documentation](https://huggingface.co/docs/smolagents/v1.6.0/en/reference/tools#smolagents.Tool) for aditional details
+Refer to the [Tools documentation](https://huggingface.co/docs/smolagents/v1.6.0/en/reference/tools#smolagents.Tool) for additional details.

 ## @tool decorator
 The `@tool` decorator allows you to quickly define lightweight tools by wrapping a function.
 It's ideal for simple tasks where no complex behaviour or state management is required such as creating a simple tool that only need a function to produce results.
-[More info](https://huggingface.co/docs/smolagents/v1.6.0/en/guided_tour?build-a-tool=Decorate+a+function+with+%40tool)
+More information can be found in the [Hugging Face agents tutorial](https://huggingface.co/docs/smolagents/v1.6.0/en/guided_tour?build-a-tool=Decorate+a+function+with+%40tool).

 ### Example: Decorator
 ```
 from smolagents import tool, ToolCallingAgent

-model = ...
+model = # your prefered model from the setup section

 @tool
 def greet_tool(name: str) -> str: